micahp/codepath-repo-finder/README.md

-# Lab 3 - *Name of App Here*
+# Lab 3 - *GitHub Repo Finder*

-**Name of your app** is a GitHub Repo search app using the [GitHub API](https://developer.github.com/v3/search/#search-repositories).
+**GitHub Repo Finder** is a GitHub Repo search app using the [GitHub API](https://developer.github.com/v3/search/#search-repositories).

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [X] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [X] Custom cells should have the proper Auto Layout constraints.

 The following **additional** features are implemented: